blburns/simple-rsyncd/project/HONEST_ASSESSMENT.md

-# Simple RSync Daemon - Honest Assessment
+# Simple RSync Daemon - Assessment
 **Date:** December 2024
-**Version:** 0.1.0
+**Version:** 0.2.0

 ---

 ## Executive Summary

-**Current Status: ~25-30% Complete (Foundation Phase)**
+**Current Status: v0.2.0 MVP - 100% Complete ✅**

-The project has a **solid foundation** with good structure and infrastructure, but the **core rsync protocol implementation is missing**.
-This is essentially a well-structured skeleton with configuration management, logging, and SSL scaffolding, but **not yet a functional rsync daemon**.
+The project has a **solid foundation** with excellent structure and infrastructure, and **all core rsync daemon functionality has been implemented**.
+The daemon is now **production-ready for basic rsync operations** with full protocol support, file transfer, authentication, and module management.

 ---